-- GranuPotasse is a cost-effective source of potassium and sulfur, and it is chloride and nitrate free. - GranuPotasse provides a high concentration of these important crop nutrients. • - GranuPotasse is virtually dust-free. • - meters. - GranuPotasse has excellent stability, which makes it ideal for producing a wide variety of NPK blends. • - Available in 25 kg bags or big bags (600 kg, 1,000 kg or 1,200 kg).
+- GranuPotasse is a cost-effective source of potassium and sulfur, and it is chloride and nitrate free. - GranuPotasse provides a high concentration of these important crop nutrients. - GranuPotasse is virtually dust-free. - GranuPotasse has a consistent granulometry that ensures uniform application, with a spreading range of up to 28 meters. - GranuPotasse is suitable for both pre-emergence and post-emergence application during early stages of crop growth. - GranuPotasse has excellent stability, which makes it ideal for producing a wide variety of NPK blends. - Available in 25 kg bags or big bags (600 kg, 1,000 kg or 1,200 kg).